sparkle-project/sparkle-project.github.io/documentation/index.md

 * If you'd like, make a "<samp>Check for Updates…</samp>" menu item in the application menu; set its target to the `SPUStandardUpdaterController` instance and its action to `checkForUpdates:`.

 If you are using Sparkle 1, you will need to use `SUUpdater` instead of `SPUStandardUpdaterController` in the above steps.
 In Sparkle 2, `SUUpdater` is a deprecated stub.
 While it is still functional for transitional purposes, new applications will want to migrate to `SPUStandardUpdaterController`.

+That's it.
+No other API calls are required to start the updater when instantiating Sparkle from a nib.

 ### 3. Segue for security concerns